BLB Solicitors

 5. Learn to let go

-Try not to control your ex’s time with your children.
-Christmas is very special for everyone, and unless there are genuine safety concerns, give them some space.
-It’s very unlikely any irrevocable damage will be caused in the space of 24 hours by your children spending time with people you are not keen on.
+Resist the urge to control how your ex-partner spends their time with the children.
+Christmas is special for everyone, and unless there are genuine welfare concerns, it is usually best to allow some flexibility.
+It is highly unlikely that any lasting harm will be done simply because your children spend time with people or traditions you would not have chosen yourself.

 6. Accept that it will be different